Yasas1994/Jaeger/README.md

 ##### for GPU version

-Jaeger workflow can be greatly accelarated on system with gpus.(you can expect linear speed ups by increasing the number of gpus) To add support for gpus, cudatoolkit and cudnn has to installed on the created conda environmnet by running (you can skip this step if you don't wish to use a gpu) please specify the cudatoolkit and cudnn versions that are compatible with the installed cuda version on your system.
+The performance of the Jaeger workflow can be significantly increased by utilizing GPUs.
+By adding more GPUs to the system, the speedup can be linear.
+To enable GPU support, the CUDA Toolkit and cuDNN library must be installed in the created conda environment.
+(Note: This step can be skipped if you do not wish to use a GPU.)
+It is important to ensure that the versions of CUDA Toolkit and cuDNN are compatible with the version of CUDA installed on your system.

 if you have cuda=10.1 installed on your system,